Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it extracts permeability from RTA linear flow analysis using the slope from sqrt(t) analysis, distinguishing it from other RTA siblings like rta_agarwal_gardner or rta_blasingame.
+The description clearly states the tool extracts permeability from RTA linear flow analysis using the sqrt(t) slope, and specifies the two possible outputs.
+It distinguishes itself from other RTA tools by focusing on permeability calculation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.